Observatory-Sciences/ioc-automation1/README.md

-A continaer image for an IOC using the motorAutomation1 support module.
+A contianer image for an IOC using the motorAutomation1 support module.

 NOTE:  The container cannot be built by Github CI as it requires access to Aerotech binaries.